roble-chris/Captsone-PumpitUp/README.md

 - AdaBoost
 - XGBoost

 The most promissing models were optimized via Hyperparamter tuning applying a Randomized Grid Search.
 Further the minority class was oversampled by applying the Synthetic Minority Oversampling Technique (SMOTE) which further improved the results.
+Finally the XGBoost model with a precision of 80 % delivered the most promising results.

 * **Further Files**